hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yes, Doc has fixed it and before the post I have completed my work on semi-path

 [13:01:31](#ERx3hWFbEC3wXWblRTOpoZVd8xCRr_oM51niIra1xQU) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 Blade Runner inspired - I've seen things you people wouldn't believe.
-Attack ships on fire off the shoulder of Red! Ì†ΩÌ∫Ä
+Attack ships on fire off the shoulder of Red! üöÄ

 [13:20:31](#DKiEU3d9_AlbOrFtT_f48fK_9zUXxbxvMkydeO3b8FQ) <GiuseppeChillemi (GiuseppeChillemi)>:
 "I have seen commits you people wouldn't believe.
 Bugs on fire of the shoulders of Red"